Blaine Robison, M.A.

 because: Grk. hoti, conj. the servant: Grk. doulos. does not: Grk. ou, adv. know: Grk. oida, perf., to have seen or perceived, hence to know.
 The perfect tense refers to action completed in the past with continuing results in the present.
 The verb "know" is used for experiential knowledge, whether (1) to know about someone; (2) to be intimately acquainted with someone; (3) to understand how to do something; and (4) to remember (BAG).
 In the LXX oida occurs frequently to render Heb. yada (e.g., Num 11:16; Deut 1:39; Josh 2:4; 2Sam 19:6), which in most occasions refers to a personal knowledge, whether of knowing persons or knowing by experience, as well as knowing by learning (DNTT 2:395).

 what: Grk. tis, indef. pron. his: Grk. autos, pers. pron. master: Grk. kurios may mean either (1) one in control through possession, and therefore owner or master; or (2) one esteemed for authority or high status, thus lord or master.
 The first meaning applies here since servants were property.
-In the LXX kurios occurs over 9,000 times, the great majority to translate Heb. words for God, principally the name YHVH.
+In the LXX kurios occurs over 9,000 times, the great majority of times to replace Heb.
+YHVH.
 Kurios also occurs a number of times to identify men of higher rank to whom respect is owed (DNTT 2:511). is doing: Grk. poieō, pres.
 See verse 5 above. but: Grk. de, conj. used to indicate (1) a contrast to a preceding statement or thought, "but;" (2) a transition in presentation of subject matter, "now, then;" or (3) a connecting particle to continue a thought, "and, also," sometimes with emphasis, "indeed," "moreover" (Thayer).
 The first meaning applies here.

 I have called: Grk. ereō, perf., to inform through utterance, here denoting speech completed. you: Grk. humeis. friends: pl. of Grk. philos.
 See verse 13 above. because: Grk. hoti, conj. all things: pl. of Grk. pas, adj. that: Grk. hos, relative pron.
 I heard: Grk. akouō, aor., properly to hear aurally and in Scripture with the focus on willingness to listen or to heed the substance of what is said.
 In the LXX akouō consistently stands for Heb. shama, which not only means to apprehend with the ears, but also to accept and to act upon what has been heard (DNTT 2:173). from: Grk. para, prep. that conveys association; here with the sense of origin, from (the side of). my: Grk. egō.
 Father: Grk. patēr.
 See verse 1 above.
 I made known: Grk. gnōrizō, aor., to share information about something; make known, inform about. to you: Grk. humeis.